 Here you can find an insider guide to copywriting

 COPYWRITING is also a fantastic part of any freelancers who enjoy writing:

-Also, depending on the project scope, whether long or short copy is required, you should receive some elements to build your texts upon, and some key information for you to conduct some research about the topic you will write about.
+Also, depending on the project scope, whether a long or short copy is required, you should receive some elements to build your texts upon, and some key information for you to conduct some research about the topic you will write about.

 For example, one of my projects involved writing web pages for a website dedicated to a French culinary product, made in a specific region of France.
 I wrote pages explaining the fabrication of the cheese, but also fancy recipes, as well as nutritive facts or specifics and highlights about this region.
-The product depicted in its web site was dedicated to consumers and the tone of speech was close to feminine press, which made all the content dynamic and active.
-As a result, it was a perfect combination of web writing and web design, all in the same line – a perfect team work.
+The product depicted in its web site was dedicated to consumers and the tone of the speech was close to feminine press, which made all the content dynamic and active.
+As a result, it was a perfect combination of web writing and web design, all in the same line – perfect teamwork.
 This is also to remind that web design, as much as any other images, are also part of the brief.

-Copywriting projects may also include SEO copywriting (Search Engine Optimization) as this is a very popular among clients.
-Usually the client goes through an agency who work with a freelancer who will produce texts aimed to optimize their web ranking on Google and other search engines.
+Copywriting projects may also include SEO copywriting (Search Engine Optimization) as this is very popular among clients.
+Usually, the client goes through an agency who work with a freelancer who will produce texts aimed to optimize their web ranking on Google and other search engines.
 This exercise is creative in the sense that you would usually have the freedom to follow the direction of your choice, but this is also very demanding as you need to comply with specific rules.
-If the project is well managed, you should receive trainings and very specific guidelines for these types of projects.
+If the project is well managed, you should receive training and very specific guidelines for these types of projects.